MSPB AttorneyMerit Systems Protection Board appeals · representing federal employees nationwide

 The Law Office of Justin Schnitzer represents federal employees in Merit Systems Protection Board appeals, federal-sector EEOC matters, and disciplinary actions across every federal agency.
-Federal employment law operates by its own statutory framework, evidentiary standards, and timelines.
-We work in those rules every day.
+When you need an MSPB lawyer who works these rules every day, that is what we do, by their own statutory framework, evidentiary standards, and timelines.

 What you get is a direct read on the strength of your case, including the parts that aren't strong, and a willingness to tell you the truth about what comes next.